 Your previous education experience will be evaluated based on the following criteria:

-All universities have a minimum requirement for how many courses must be completed at the institution in order to graduate.
-At Laurier, these residency requirements vary depending on the program.
+All universities have a minimum requirement for how many courses must be completed at the institution in order to graduate; these are called residency requirements.
 Laurier students must complete a minimum of 10.0 credits (including 5.0 senior credits) at the university.
 The maximum number of transfer credits that any student can apply to their degree is 10.0 credits (even if you are granted more).
 To find out your residency requirements, you should meet with an academic advisor once you confirm your offer of admission.

 Below are the minimum academic requirements for admission to Laurier from another university.
 This applies to most programs and faculties, unless otherwise listed below.
 In general, students must have completed a minimum of five university courses in order to be considered as a transfer student.
 More information is found in our undergraduate admissions toolkit.